PerseusArkouda/modscripts/README.md

 #### moddownloader
 + Script to download/validate mods directly from Steam's workshop with steamcmd.
-   Will resume if download is interrupted until it succeeds (max limit 30 attempts).
+   It will resume if download is interrupted until it succeeds (max limit 30 attempts).
 + Requires steamcmd.

 #### modunpacker